Financing a yacht: from full upfront paying to manageable instalments

 ---|---|---|

-Traditional banks | Well-regulated, typically offer competitive interest rates | Strict credit requirements, may not understand specific needs of boat owners |
+Traditional banks and your house bank | Well-regulated, typically offer competitive interest rates, your house bank knows you very well | Strict credit requirements, may not understand specific needs of boat owners |

 Credit unions | Lower interest rates, more personal relationship with lender | Membership required, might have less lending capacity |